-Rachel Hector, ERYT-500, has been teaching yoga since 2002.
+Rachel Hector, IAYT certified yoga therapist and ERYT-500, has been teaching yoga since 2002.
 She holds a Master’s degree in Kinesiology from the University of Texas at Austin where she is currently completing her doctoral degree with a focus in yoga-related research.

-Presently, Rachel teaches classes at YogaYoga, the University of Texas, and corporate venues in Austin.
+Presently, Rachel teaches courses in the Austin, TX and Lafayette, LA areas.
 Rachel believes that everyone can benefit from yoga and that teachers should be equipped to adapt to a broad range of individual needs.

 Thanks to the guidance of an aunt, Rachel was introduced to a book of hatha yoga techniques at the age of 16 as a method of physical pain management.
 Like many chronic pain sufferers, she battled depression and found yoga to be a key ingredient in her treatment.
 At 19, she went to San Francisco and studied at Its Yoga with Larry Schultz who was known for his creative and intense take on the Ashtanga sequences.
 Upon return to Austin, Rachel found more traditional Ashtanga teachers (Sharon Moon, David Swenson, Richard Freeman) and began training to become a teacher.
 She also studied with Patthabi Jois and his son Manju in NYC.

 After many years of teaching and practicing, Rachel began to notice differences in body types and the prevalence of injuries as related to those differences.
 She stepped away from teaching for a summer and reset her intention.
 Rachel returned with a focus to reduce injuries and to improve integrated, effective movement in her students.
 During this time she took a multi-lineage approach, leaning on additional training from Donna Farhi, Gary Kraftsow, Leslie Kaminoff, David Williams, and Ramaswami.